lbogdan/ramblings-drafts/vue-eslint-prettier.md

 (?)

 ## Life goals
-- have a consistent (and pleasant!) `eslint` linting experience in VSCode, `vue-cli-service` and on the command line, inside a Vue.js project
+- have a consistent (and pleasant!) `eslint` linting experience in VSCode, `vue-cli-service` and on the command line, while working with a Vue.js project
 - use `prettier` to auto-format code on save or from the command line
 - make `eslint` and `prettier` behave like friends, not enemies fighting over your code